 How to analyze your competitors using Semrush

-Head over to Semrush and enter your competitor website root domain URL. (or subdomain URL.)
+Head over to Semrush and enter your competitor website’s root domain URL. (or subdomain URL.)

-Under the page’s tab, you can find top pages based on organic traffic received.
+Under the page’s tab, you can find the top pages based on organic traffic received.

-Now without worrying about what to write on your blog, you can use Semrush to find some top-ranking pages of competitors and write content that is x2 valuable and rich than your competitor’s.
+Now, without worrying about what to write on your blog, you can use Semrush to find some top-ranking competitors’ pages and write content that is x2 valuable and richer than your competitor’s.

 In fact, it’s a science, as you see.
 Writing articles without knowing what your audience want won’t give you results.
 As well as using keywords that might not target is also not useful in the aspect of your business goals.